actovoice/actovoice-sample-app/README.md

 1) First you need to register your business on [ActoVoice](http://live.actovoice.com/#/register)

-2) Once registration is done and you are logged in, navigate to admin section and click on red "+Add object" at right    most and fill the necessary details.
+2) Once registration is done and you are logged in, navigate to admin section (gear icon) and click on red "+Add object" at right    most and fill the necessary details.
 For example you added an object say "Lufthansa Airlines"

    ![screen1.png]({{site.baseurl}}/screen1.png)